Need some budget-saving Christmas gift ideas this year? Here is a list of simple inexpensive give ideas that everyone on your list will love!

 I would limit this one to people you are extremely close to and who would appreciate it (meaning, no snide gifts, please!).
-Think yoga mat bag or new fun water bottle to take.
+Think yoga mat bag or new fun water bottle to take to the gym.

 5) A Beautiful Tin Full of Goodies

 This is one of my favorite traditions each year.
 I get together with my mom and my sister, and we bake cookies, make chocolate covered pretzels or some bark, and maybe a quick bread.
-It's fun time together, and then I package up a few of each item we made into a tin.
-I usually add a small ornament (a crocheted snowflake or perhaps a crocheted angel) or a note before closing it up.
+It's fun time together!

 This is a very cost-effective gift because the baking supplies don't cost much, so you can give a large tin of goodies to someone for $5-10, including the $3 tin!
-Because there is so much inside each tin, this gift is perfect for the office or a family rather than just one person.
+With so much inside each tin, this gift is perfect for the office or a family rather than just one person.

 6) Family Calendar

 I make one of these every single year and give it to grandparents, aunts & uncles and any other family members who would enjoy it.

 We also keep one for our family to use during the year, and my kids love getting one as well!
 They love being able to look through all the photos from the previous year to remember what we did, and they talk about their memories and favorite experiences frequently.
 Talk about a cheap but thoughtful gift!

 I know you can get these from many places, including VistaPrint, Shutterfly, Costco, and more.
 I've tried several different sites to make and order these, but my favorite is Snapfish.
 I can usually find great deals with Snapfish, too!